How to Use ReplicatorG

 Configuring your machine

 If it's your first time using ReplicatorG, you'll need to configure it to connect to your machine.
-Select the "Machine>Driver" submenu from the main window:
+Select "Machine Type (Driver) from the Machine menu.

 Select the entry that best describes your machine.
 If you have an unusual machine or one that does not appear in this menu, you may need to add a profile for it yourself.
 For detailed configuration information, please see the machines.xml configuration page.
 (If you've created a working profile for a common machine type, drop us a line and let us know so we can include it in the next release!)